Help for rough sleepers in Adur and Worthing

 Street count information

-Adur & Worthing Councils complete a monthly 'snapshot' street count to ascertain the number of rough sleepers in the area as well as tracking the total number of people who experience rough sleeping in a month to help us understand where support is most needed.
+Adur and Worthing Councils complete a monthly 'snapshot' street count to ascertain the number of rough sleepers in the area as well as tracking the total number of people who experience rough sleeping in a month to help us understand where support is most needed.

 We also conduct an annual count each November, which is part of a national count and comprises numbers of people seen on the night as well as an estimated (intelligence based) figure, based on information from partner agencies as to who they believe to be rough sleeping.